Human Services Department

 Workforce Innovation Opportunities Act/Veteran’s Services/Public Guardian

-No significant budget changes are proposed Veteran’s Services and Public Guardian.
+No significant budget changes were proposed for the Veteran’s Services and Public Guardian budgets.

 Emerging Issues